Andrés Pablo Sarto

 "Recovering Macro Elasticities from Regional Data"

-Revise & Resubmit, Journal of Political Economy Macroeconomics
+Revise & Resubmit, Journal of Political Economy Macroeconomics.
+Revision submitted.

 Longer version with additional results.